open-telemetry/opentelemetry-collector-contrib/receiver/kafkareceiver/README.md

   - `retry`
     - `max` (default = 3): The number of retries to get metadata
     - `backoff` (default = 250ms): How long to wait between metadata retries
+- `autocommit`
+  - `enable`: (default = true) Whether or not to auto-commit updated offsets back to the broker
+  - `interval`: (default = 1s) How frequently to commit updated offsets.
+Ineffective unless auto-commit is enabled
+- `message_marking`:
+  - `after`: (default =  false)  If true, the messages are marked after the pipeline execution
+  - `on_error`: (default = false) If false, only the successfully processed messages are marked **Note: this can block the entire partition in case a message precessing returns a permanent error**

 Example: